carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                                                             - If CU wavefront execution
                                                                                               mode, omit vmcnt(0) and
                                                                                               vscnt(0).
-                                                           - If OpenCL, omit.               - If OpenCL, omit waitcnt lgkmcnt(0).
+                                                           - If OpenCL, omit.               - If OpenCL, omit lgkmcnt(0).
                                                            - Must happen after
                                                              any preceding
                                                              local/generic